Axway/api-builder-docs/content/en/docs/guide_openapi/quick_start.md

 1. Navigate to _API Doc & Test_
 1. Click on the **+ OpenAPI** button
-1. In the input box, enter:<br>[`https://docs.axway.com/bundle/api-builder/page/samples/openapi/bookstore.yaml`](/samples/openapi/bookstore.yaml)
+1. In the input box, enter: [`https://docs.axway.com/bundle/api-builder/page/samples/openapi/bookstore.yaml`](/samples/openapi/bookstore.yaml)
 1. Click **Fetch from URL**
 1. It will show a Summary of the API.
 Click **Save** to finish importing the API